Nebulaevo/Paon/Readme.md

 To achieve that it provides :
 - a dedicated Node.js environnement to develop frontends with React and TypeScript
 - assets optimisation & bundling
-- a server exposing an API endpoint allowing to request the app shell of a website for client site rendering, or to render a page server side with the provided context
+- a server exposing an API endpoint allowing to request the app shell of a website for client side rendering, or to render a page server side with a provided context

 ## Why use it ?